prometheus-operator/prometheus-operator/contrib/kube-prometheus/docs/developing-alerts-and-dashboards.md

 The source of truth for the alerts and dashboards are the files in the `assets/` directory.
 The respective files have to be changed there and then the `make generate` make target is executed to re-generate the Kubernetes manifests.

+Note: `make generate` should be executed from kube-prometheus base directory.

 ## Alerts

 The `ConfigMap` that is generated and holds the alerting rule files can be found in `manifests/prometheus/prometheus-k8s-rules.yaml`.